MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 ## How to detect status, enable, and disable SMB protocols on the SMB Server

-### For Windows 10, Windows Server 2019, Windows 8 and Windows Server 2012
+### For Windows 8.1, Windows Server 2012, Windows Server 2012 R2, Windows 10, and Windows Server 2019

 Windows 8 and Windows Server 2012 introduced the new **Set-SMBServerConfiguration** Windows PowerShell cmdlet.
 The cmdlet enables you to enable or disable the SMBv1, SMBv2, and SMBv3 protocols on the server component.